How the Rent-to-Own Process Works

 - Ask for a copy of a recent, certified home appraisal or pay for your own

-- Make sure you can qualify for a loan in the near future
+- Make sure you can qualify for a loan soon.

 - Have a real estate agent or lawyer review the contract